chidiwilliams/chidiwilliams.com/content/post/a-static-type-checker-for-b-minor.md

 ## Maps and arrays

-B-Minor also supports maps and arrays which can be declared with map and array literals and accessed and set:
+B-Minor also supports maps and arrays which can be declared with map and array literals and accessed and set: {{add type errors to examples}}

 ```text
 m: map string integer = { "hello": 5, "goodbye": 10 };